Elements of cost is divided into three parts. Material cost, Labour cost and Expenses. Which is further divided into direct and indirect cost.

 B. Indirect Labour : The labour who is not engaged on the actual production of the product is called indirect labour as the labour of Chowkidar, Store-keeper, Foreman, Watchman etc. Indirect labour is too included in Factory Cost.
 Other examples of Indirect labour are Wages of idle time, Holiday wages, Overtime wages etc.

 This is the third element of cost.
 It includes other than material and labour.
 According to I.C.M.A., “The cost of services provided to an undertaking and the notional cost of the use of owned assets is termed as other expenses”.
 This can also be categorised in two ways:

 A. Direct Expenses (Other Chargeable Expenses): It includes all expenses other than direct material or direct labour which are specially incurred for a particular product or process. includes excise duty, royalty, architect’s fees, models, experimental expenses project expenses, hire charges of special equipments obtained for a contract, repairs and maintenance of plant and equipments obtained on hire, traveling expenses to the site etc. and these should added in Prime Cost.
 Mostly expenses spent on a contract are direct chargeable expenses.
 Internal transport expenses and coal used in mines and quarries, brick kilns, are also assumed as direct chargeable expenses.
 Prime Cost, Direct First Cost or Basic Cost is known by A. Examples of direct expenses expenses on designs of drawings or patterns or adding all the direct expenses.

-B. Indirect Expenses : Indirect expenses or oncosts or overheads are not related with particular production and so are called indirect expenses or supplementary expenses.
+B. Indirect Expenses : Indirect expenses or overheads are not related with particular production and so are called indirect expenses or supplementary expenses.